 Nichole Morris is the director of the HumanFIRST Laboratory in the Department of Mechanical Engineering, a research scholar at the Center for Transportation Studies, a graduate faculty member of the Human Factors and Ergonomics program, and an adjunct professor in Industrial and Systems Engineering at the University of Minnesota.
 Dr. Morris's research focuses on human-computer interactions with technology related to various aspects of transportation.
-Her research interests include multi-sensory perception, aging, judgment and decision making, usability, and human factors.
+Her research interests include human factors, safety, gender disparities, judgment and decision-making, and usability.
 Her research has examined pedestrian safety; usability and design of crash report interfaces; law enforcement training materials; work zone safety; stakeholder perceptions of non-traditional traffic treatments; in-vehicle interfaces; rural intersections; distractions and errors in retail pharmacies; at-risk driver coaching interfaces; behavioral adaptations to connected vehicles technology; the mental processes that prohibit perfect time-sharing of driving and secondary tasks; non-destructive inspection techniques of aircrafts; and the usability of voice-recognition, keypad, and handwritten input software suites.

 Dr. Morris received a Ph.D. in psychology (human factors) from Wichita State University in 2011.
 She also holds an M.A. and B.A. in psychology from Wichita State University.